Sanket9225/UsenetStreamer/README.md

 - Load and edit every runtime setting with validation and helpful hints.
 - Trigger connection tests for indexer manager, NZBDav, and NNTP provider.
+- Test direct Newznab endpoints (use the Newznab test type once `NEWZNAB_ENABLED` is true).
 - Copy the ready-to-use manifest URL right after saving.
 - Restart the addon safely once changes are persisted.